keithharper/tips-and-tricks/_posts/2023-06-26-query-stats.markdown

 We’re going to use query-stats to achieve the “after” state depicted in the image above by keeping the intermediate result set as small as possible in between clauses.

 ## How to request query-stats
-Starting in [v1.0.6610 of Datomic On-Prem一soon](https://forum.datomic.com/t/datomic-1-0-6610-now-available/2176) to be released to Datomic Cloud一users can now ask for query-stats when running queries.
+Starting in [v1.0.6610 of Datomic On-Prem](https://forum.datomic.com/t/datomic-1-0-6610-now-available/2176) 一soon to be released to Datomic Cloud一users can now ask for query-stats when running queries.

 To run a query while accumulating query-stats, we will need to leverage [datomic.api/query](https://docs.datomic.com/on-prem/clojure/index.html#datomic.api/query) and supply `:query-stats true` in the query-map argument.